Be Polarizing! 8 Habits The Sovereign Woman Practices

 Comfort and avoidance aren’t the same thing.

 The sovereign woman sees when the cost of staying is too high.
-And she walks away.
+We must learn to say no more, so that we can let those feel good yes’ arrive.

 2. Ritualize the Mundane